+STEPHENS BAY
-Public toilets and a beach launching (small boat) ramp is available at Stephens Bay (there is also another small beach launching ramp available at nearby Tapu Bay).

-All vessels must be travelling at less than 5 knots shoreward of the yellow buoys

-Be very vigilant for swimmers and give them plenty of room.

-Stephens Bay is exposed to the East, anchor with caution and consider using the Kaiteriteri (fee applies) ramp in Easterly (or Northerly) conditions.

-Beware of several rocks up to 325 meters to the East of Stephens Bay, these are usually marked with a Cardinal buoy.
+- · Public toilets and a beach launching (small boat) ramp is available at Stephens Bay (there is also another small beach launching ramp available at nearby Tapu Bay). - All vessels must be travelling at less than 5 knots shoreward of the yellow buoys - · Be very vigilant for swimmers and give them plenty of room. - Stephens Bay is exposed to the East, anchor with caution and consider using the Kaiteriteri (fee applies) ramp in Easterly (or Northerly) conditions. - Beware of several rocks up to 325 metres to the East of Stephens Bay, these are usually marked with a Cardinal buoy.

-North Cardinal spar buoy
+North Cardinal spar buoy - 200m from shore at high tide

-NOTE: Dogs are prohibited from the reserve during summer months (1 December to 1 March) except between 5.00 and 9.00 am.
+NOTE: Dogs are prohibited from the reserve during summer months (1 December to 1 March) except between 5.00 am and 9.00 am.